oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/triangular_loop/README.md

 However, the challenge in the triangular loop pattern is that the trip-count of the inner-loop progressively shrinks as `x` increments.
 In the worst case of `x=7`, the program writes to `local_buf[y=8]` in the first `y` iteration but has only one intervening `y` iteration at `y=9` before the value must be reread at `x=8,y=8`.
 This may not allow enough time for the write operation to complete.
 The compiler compensates for this by increasing the initiation interval (II) of the inner-loop to allow more time to elapse between iterations.
 Unfortunately, this reduces the throughput of the inner-loop by a factor of II.

 A key observation is that this increased II is only functionally necessary when the inner-loop trip-count becomes small.
-Furthermore, the II of a loop is static -- it applies to all invocations of that loop.
+Furthermore, the II of a loop is static: it applies to all invocations of that loop.
 Therefore, if the *outer-loop* trip-count (_n_) is large, most of the inner-loop invocations unnecessarily suffer the aforementioned throughput degradation.
 The optimization technique demonstrated in this tutorial addresses this issue.

 ### Optimization concept